 Call the right doctor

 Those myriad pill bottles may have different doctors listed as contacts, but stick with your primary care provider for your first call.
 “Although our healthcare system is quite fragmented, primary care physicians should serve as quarterbacks for their patients and help coordinate all the care they’re receiving,” Dr. Alexander says.
 “Primary care physicians are very well suited to try to minimize avoidable polypharmacy by making their patients’ prescription regimens as lean as possible.”
 Dr. LeRoy, a primary care physician himself, agrees.
 “Everyone needs a family physician who knows them personally,” he says.
 This relationship also helps the physician know which loved ones to involve in the patient’s care.
 “I’ll call the wife, the sister, or the brother—with my patient’s permission—to discuss these prescriptions and make sure everyone is on the same page.”

 Talk with your doctor to lighten your Rx load

 In order to sort through a confusing medication regimen, your doctor could schedule a “medication reconciliation” visit.
 “I’ve had patients bring in small carry on suitcases filled with pill bottles,” says Dr. LeRoy.
 “We line them up, discuss why they’re taking each one, and make sure there are no drug-to-drug interactions.”
 During such reviews, physicians can look for opportunities to whittle down the regimen to the essentials.
 “I’m a firm believer that less is better,” says Dr. LeRoy.
 This move is safe, suggests a 2016 study published in PLoS ONE, which concluded “deprescribing” among older adults had “no significant adverse effects on survival or other clinical outcomes.”
-Also discuss the effects of both continuing and discontinuing your medications—check out these prescription drug side effects.
+Also discuss the effects of both continuing and discontinuing your medications.

 Don’t stop medications based upon reading this